CS-SI/pytest-executable/doc/usage.rst

     .. literalinclude:: ../mpi_runner.sh
       :language: bash

-.. option:: --output-root PATH
+.. option:: --exe-output-root PATH

    use PATH as the root for the output directory tree, default: tests-output

-.. option:: --overwrite-output
+.. option:: --exe-overwrite-output

    overwrite existing files in the output directories

-.. option:: --clean-output
+.. option:: --exe-clean-output

    clean the output directories before executing the tests

-.. option:: --regression-root PATH
+.. option:: --exe-regression-root PATH

    use PATH as the root directory with the references for the regression testing, if omitted then the tests using the regression_path fixture will be skipped

-.. option:: --default-settings PATH
+.. option:: --exe-default-settings PATH

    use PATH as the yaml file with the global default test settings instead of the built-in ones

-.. option:: --report-generator PATH
+.. option:: --exe-report-generator PATH

    use PATH as the script to generate the test report